Everyway That I Can: After Eurovision

-Commercial performance
+Charts performance

-Following its victory, "Everyway That I Can" was released throughout Europe and sold well.
+Following its win, "Everyway That I Can" was released throughout Europe and sold well.
 It reached the top of the charts in Turkey, Greece, and Eastern Europe, holding the number-one position in Sweden for three weeks, breaking the top ten in Belgium, the Netherlands, Spain, and Austria and charting within the top twenty in Germany and Switzerland.
 It received a platinum certification in Greece and a gold certification in Sweden.